sgama/ctf.samsongama.com/src/ctf/web/tmctf19-finals-containers.md

 # Containers

+## Challenge

 Please assess the security of our new web app.
 The staging environment for our new app is on: 10.0.111.[100 + your_team_number]

+## Solution

+We were just given an IP address, so let's see which ports are open.

 ```bash
 nmap -sV --script=http-php-version -Pn 10.0.106.6 --dns-servers 192.168.100.1